secbyteX03/med-crud-fastapi/README.md

 ### Test Database

-- Tests use a separate SQLite database (`test_clinic.db`) to avoid affecting development data
+- Tests use a separate SQLite database to avoid affecting development data
 - The test database is automatically created and destroyed with each test run
 - All database operations are rolled back after each test to ensure test isolation